Ratheronfire/Ratheronfire-Neocities/hugo-neocities/content/thoughts/unorganized/sonic-ranking-2.md

 It's that time again when I, the sole arbiter of correct opinions, present the final and absolute truth of the Sonic series.

 Or maybe this is all wrong, I dunno.

+This time I decided I'd like to mix in some of the non-game Sonic media as well, because after all what's another three or ten posts?
+Not like I'm going to be finishing this any time soon either way.

 ---